MirahImage/MirahImage/README.md

 ## Work

 Currently, I work at [VMware Tanzu](https://tanzu.vmware.com), where I'm the technical lead for the messaging and streaming program.
 We build [RabbitMQ](https://rabbitmq.com).

+I've given a few talks on things like [Concourse best practices](https://www.youtube.com/watch?v=FEHzcgr11Ao) and leading teams into maintenance mode.

+I used to be a theoretical physicist, working on String Theory and Quantum Gravity.
+[Publications](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=f%20a%20gary%2C%20m)